SigNoz/signoz.io/blog/2023-09-21-opentelemetry-spans.md

 With the tracer in place, spans can be created to track specific operations within the code.

 The creation of spans with tracers requires access to a `context.Context instance`.
 A `context.Context` instance is a way to carry request-scoped values across API boundaries and between processes.
-Usually, these instances are obtained from objects such as a request, and they may already have a parent span from an [instrumentation library](https://opentelemetry.io/docs/instrumentation/go/libraries/).
+Usually, these instances are obtained from objects such as a request, and they may already have a parent span from an <a href = "https://opentelemetry.io/docs/instrumentation/go/libraries/" rel="noopener noreferrer nofollow" target="_blank" >instrumentation library</a>.

 ```jsx
 func httpHandler(w http.ResponseWriter, r *http.Request) {